About me

 Personal experience

-I’m a gay man of mixed heritage who grew up in London, now in my fifties.
-I’m aware of the broader, increasingly turbulent, unstable context in which we are all living our lives: the climate and ecological emergencies, the increasing pace and influence of technology, increasing social and economic divisions and polarisation.
+I’m a gay man of mixed Caribbean and British heritage who grew up in London, now in my fifties.
+I’m aware of the broader, increasingly turbulent, unstable context in which we are all living our lives: the climate and ecological emergencies, the impacts of Covid-19, the increasing pace and influence of technology, increasing social and economic divisions and polarisation.

 I know what it’s like to experience loss and grief having had someone close to me die.
 I’ve had to face my own vulnerability and mortality through the experience of a violent, traumatic attack.
-My experience is that engaging in therapy can be a key way in which we can grow and deal with often painful, life-changing experiences.
+My experience is that engaging in therapy is a key way in which we can deal with and integrate often painful, life-changing experiences.

 I have been drawn to working as a therapist through my own experience of psychotherapy, and bring with me a breadth and depth of life experience.